OctopusDeploy/blog/blog/2022-q2/what-is-shadow-it/index.md

 In a traditional organization, the IT department oversees and manages all IT resources, however, with such easy access to cloud-based IT resources, many employees (who are impatient and have pressing deadlines) find it easier and quicker to spin up IT infrastructure themselves, rather than filling out request and waiting for the IT department to fulfil the request.
 When employees create and use their own IT resources that are invisible to the IT department, this is known as shadow IT.

-In 2017, Gartner predicted that the IT department would make fewer technology decisions, and individual business units would begin to select technology for their teams, amounting to 38% of technology purchases[1].
-In 2019, Everest Group predicted that more than 50% of technology spending in organizations was due to shadow IT[2].
+In 2017, Gartner predicted that the IT department would make fewer technology decisions, and individual business units would begin to select technology for their teams, amounting to [38% of technology purchases](https://www.gartner.com/smarterwithgartner/make-the-best-of-shadow-it).
+In 2019, Everest Group predicted that [more than 50% of technology spending in organizations was due to shadow IT](https://www.everestgrp.com/2019-04-why-shadow-it-is-the-next-looming-cybersecurity-threat-in-the-news-49881.html/).
 The rise of cloud technology compounds this problem, making it easier than ever for employees to use unapproved IT resources.

 Shadow IT poses a number of new questions for organizations, for instance: